Skip to main content

 Section 1.
 Subchapter 22 of chapter 2 of title 20 of the administrative code of the city of New York is amended by adding a new section 20-395.1 to read as follows:

-1. Which specific permits are required;
+1. Which specific permits are required and who is responsible for obtaining such permits;

 3. Instructions on how the owner can verify the status of such permits through city databases such as the buildings information system.

-§ 2.
+§ 3.
 Article 103 of chapter 1 of title 28 of the administrative code of the city of New York is amended by adding a new section 28-103.38 to read as follows:

-§ 3.
-This local law takes effect 120 days after it becomes law.
+§ 4.
+This local law takes effect 180 days after it becomes law.

 NAW